Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 LinkedIn has a lead generation ad format similar to Facebook’s, where users can fill out lead forms right there on the platform without having to navigate to a landing page off-site.

-When it comes to lead generation for digital marketing agencies, LinkedIn Ads are highly effective.
 Since LinkedIn is a strong B2B advertising platform, people are automatically in a professional mindset when they’re browsing the site, which helps put them in the right headspace.

 As soon as those leads come in, you can use LeadsBridge LinkedIn integrations to push the new lead information straight to your CRM in real time.